GENETICS Peer Review Training Program

 - Conduct a practice manuscript review

-After training, participants will take part in the peer review process at GENETICS, reviewing real manuscripts that match their expertise for a period of up to two years.
+After training, participants will take part in the peer review process at GENETICS, reviewing real manuscripts that match their expertise for a period of two years.
 Their reviews will be used in the editorial process and participants will receive the decision letter and the other reviews.
 The editors may also provide participant reviewers with feedback.

 We seek a range of applicants, including early career scientists in academia, biotech, publishing, and non-profit careers.
 Some successful applicants may have significant experience in reviewing manuscripts whereas others will not.
 All participants will have previously published their own research in a peer reviewed journal.